 - Multiple Pages per Sheet – Do you print a lot of slideshows or text-heavy documents?
 You can print multiple pages on one sheet to drastically reduce paper use.
 Just make sure your font is large enough to read when scaled down.

 - Limiting Color – Color printing can be a significant expense.
 Black and white printing is sufficient for the vast majority of in-office print and copy jobs.
 Even a logo at the bottom of an email can be subject to color charges, so adjust your printer’s settings to print in color only when necessary.

 Inkjet printer paper.
 Laser printer paper.
 Heavyweight paper.
 A3.
 A4.
 Colored paper.
-Many offices have a variety of media for different jobs and needs.
-But having so many options can sometimes result in more waste and more cost.
+Many offices have a variety of media for different needs but having so many options can often result in more waste and more cost.

 For most offices, reducing the paper supply can lead to big savings.
 For instance, instead of buying paper specifically for inkjet or laser printers, buy a multipurpose paper.
 Most multipurpose papers are cheaper than specialty paper but work just as well.
 Once you find a paper that works for you, you can purchase in bulk to experience even more savings.

 Also, keep specialty papers (like colors, heavier weights and non-A4 sizes) boxed and away from the printer.
 Employees should only use these resources when they need them.
 Storing them in boxes rather than in the printer trays reduces the chances of accidental misprints on the wrong type of paper.

 Maybe you’re having trouble tracking who is printing what.
 In this case, you may want to set up user permissions and restrictions.
 This is a great way to get costs under control and monitor excess use.